 Choosing Wood for Outdoor Projects: Five Fast Facts

 Now that it's high summer, you might have an outdoor project or two on your "short list" of things to make before the temps start to chill down again.
-But, whether it's a picnic table, planter, a suntanning lounger or an arbor to hardscape the garden, it pays to give some careful thought to what wood you build it from.
-That can make the difference between it lasting one year or ten.
+But, whether it's a picnic table, garden bench or lounger, it pays to give some careful thought to what wood you build it from.
+That can make the difference between your outdoor project lasting one year or ten.
 Here are some things to keep in mind.

 1. Let's cut right to the chase!
 While redwood or teak certainly qualify, five more common lumber species that also stand up well to sunlight, moisture and wood-boring insects are Western red cedar, Spanish cedar, cypress, white oak and mahogany.
 Red cedar tends to be knotty, but it's affordable and widely available.
 Cypress is easy to find in the South and works beautifully.
 So do mahogany and Spanish cedar, but you'll dig deeper in your wallet for them.
 Good old white oak is also yard-tough.

 2. Oaks aren't created equal.
 So, what about red oak — is it an outdoor champ?
 Not really.
 Here's the skinny: white oak contains tyloses, which plug up its vessels to prevent it from wicking in water and rotting.
 Red oak has little to no tyloses and it sucks up water like a straw.
 So, a red oak kitchen table?
 Yes.
 Picnic table or planter?
 No.